MischaU8/yumyum/modelling/create-a-picture-frame_UHuB1nUsjsw.md

 Uploaded: 2023-04-24

-yum yum Floyd here with a quick tip for creating a picture frame in plasticity start by creating a rectangle curve then press one on the keyboard to switch to the front orthographic view activate the
+yum yum Floyd here with a quick tip for creating a picture frame in Plasticity start by creating a rectangle curve then press one on the keyboard to switch to the front orthographic view activate the